As guidance is updated, ACL will post or link to it on this page and share it through the ACL Updates email service.

 - Oklahoma Department of Health: COVID-19 Information and Resources

 - Oregon Health Authority: COVID-19 Information and Resources

-- Pennsylvania Department of Human Services: COVID-19 Information and Resources
+- Pennsylvania Department of Health: COVID-19 Information and Resources

 - Puerto Rico Department of Public Health: COVID-19 Information and Resources (Spanish-language)

 - Rhode Island Department of Health: COVID-19 Information and Resources